Scaling laws in the stellar mass distribution and the transition to homogeneity: Angular analysis of the stellar mass distribution

-where $k_\g$ is the integral in Eq.~(\ref{w}) and the integral over $\O_1$ and $\O_2$ extends over a cell.
-Given $\g$, the evaluation of $k_\g$ and the integral over $\O_1$ and $\O_2$ are straightforward numerical computations (for this integral, we take into account the small size of the relevant cells, which allows us to ignore the spherical geometry and carry out the computation in the plane).
+where $k_\g$ is the integral in Eq.~(\ref{w}), and the integral over $\O_1$ and $\O_2$ extends over a cell.

+Given $\g$, the evaluation of $k_\g$ and the integral over $\O_1$ and $\O_2$ are straightforward numerical computations (for this integral, we take into account the small size of the relevant cells to ignore the spherical geometry and carry out the computation in the plane).
 To calculate the constant $K$, which is an integral that contains the luminosity function, we can use the Schechter model \citep{Peebles}.
-This model has two parameters, but $K$ only depends on one of them, namely, the slope $\a$, which we take as $\a=-1.08$ (a reasonable value, although there is a certain variance, as studied by \citealt{Arg}).
+This model has two parameters, \redc{namely, the characteristic galaxy luminosity $L_*$ and the slope $\a$,} but $K$ only depends on \redc{the latter}.
+We take \redc{$\a \in (-1.2,-0.8)$, according to \citet{Arg} and references therein.}

 To solve for $r_0/d_*$ we have to fix $\g$ and $\O_0$.
-We proceed independently for the galaxy number and stellar mass distributions.
-We take the values of $\g$ found in Sect.~\ref{shot} and compute the values of $\O_0$.
-The computation of these values yields $8.57\cdot 10^{-7}$ and $9.53\cdot 10^{-7}$ steradians for the galaxy number and stellar mass distributions, respectively (they are close values).

-Let us first consider the number distribution, with $\g=1.75$.
-We obtain that $k_\g=3.86$, the integral over $\O_1$ and $\O_2$ yields $2.11$, and $K=1.01$.
-Employing Eq.~(\ref{O0_1}), we obtain
+Taking the value of $\g$ found in Sect.~\ref{shot}, we obtain that $\O_0 = 9.53\cdot 10^{-7}$ steradians.
+With $\g=1.83$, we compute that $k_\g=3.58$ and that the integral over $\O_1$ and $\O_2$ is $2.33$, \redc{while $K \in (0.89,1.17)$ (the uncertainties in $k_\g$ and the integral are negligible, in comparison).} Employing Eq.~(\ref{O0_1}) \redc{(and neglecting the uncertainty in $\O_0$)}, we obtain \redc{ (where the uncertainty is small enough to assume that it is normally distributed).}

-Let us estimate the characteristic sample depth $d_*$.
-This depth is proportional to the square of the characteristic galaxy luminosity $L_*$ and, hence, the estimation of $d_*$ is the most uncertain step in the calculation of $r_0$.
-We take $M_*$, the absolute magnitude corresponding to $L_*$, to be
+To estimate the characteristic sample depth $d_*$, which is proportional to the square root of $L_*$, we take $M_*$, the absolute magnitude corresponding to $L_*$, to be \redc{ This value is based on the analysis of \citet{Arg} and is in the interval of magnitudes of the most representative galaxies by mass density (Table~\ref{VLStable}).} We obtain